Lee Fleming, Ph.D.

 email@example.com | voice: (510) 644-7741

-Ariane Wolfe has spent the past four years working in the UC Berkeley College of Engineering Dean’s Office and came on board in November as a Project Manager for the Executive & Professional Education program.
+Ariane Wolfe has spent the past four years working in the UC Berkeley College of Engineering Dean’s Office and came on board in November as a Program Manager for the Executive & Professional Education program.
 She is responsible for writing marketing copy, building and maintaining the program’s web presence, processing course enrollment, handling program logistics and interfacing with external and internal clients.
 Previously employed in the private sector, Ariane spent many years in program, project and business management, corporate training, operations and office administration as well as supervisory and support roles.
 She has extensive experience working closely with C-suite executives, senior management, independent consultants and entrepreneurs in the Bay Area tech sector as well as in geo-mechanics, finance, education and the entertainment industry and created, launched, and ran a small educational non-profit.
 Ms. Wolfe holds an M.S. and a B.S. in Business Administration from Trinity College and University and an A.S. in Behavioral Science from the College of Marin.